smithy-lang/smithy-kotlin/tests/benchmarks/serde-benchmarks/README.md

 ## Benchmarks

 The `model` folder contains hand rolled Smithy models for some of the benchmarks.
-The `smithy-benchmarks-codegen` project contains the codegen support to generate these models.
+The `tests/codegen/serde-codegen-support` module contains the codegen support to generate these models.

 These models are generated as part of the build.
 Until you run `assemble` you may see errors in your IDE.